Xiuyu-Li/qlth/README.md

 # Quantizing Lottery Tickets
-The code for QLTH, a 2-step model compression scheme that applies Post-Training Quantization on the subnetworks derived by iterative magnitude prunning used in finding ”winning tickets” or ”matching”.
+This is the code for QLTH, a 2-step model compression scheme that applies Post-Training Quantization on the subnetworks derived by iterative magnitude prunning used in finding ”winning tickets” or ”matching”.

 ## LTH Experiments

-All LTH experiments are conducted using [OpenLTH](https://github.com/facebookresearch/open_lth) framework, which is located in the folder `open_lth`.
+All LTH experiments are conducted using the [OpenLTH](https://github.com/facebookresearch/open_lth) framework, which is located in the folder `open_lth`.

 First do `cd open_lth`, then: